 |Annual rent||£36,000 per annum plus 7.0% Turnover Royalty|

 £36,000.00 per annum, £692.31 per week fixed and subject to annual RPI increase, which is capped.
 Paid weekly by direct debit.

-A fixed 5 year term agreement which is contracted out of the Landlord and Tenant Act 1954
+• A 5 year, fixed term agreement, contracted out of the Landlord and Tenant Act 1954.

 You will need to estimate the turnover you expect to achieve from the pub, with regard to food and accommodation (if applicable).
 Barrelage figures are given to assist you with calculations.